What Is a Neobank (and Should You Try One)?

 - Small business loans: Banks have traditionally focused on large loans and have been less interested in funding small businesses.

-- Consumer protection: The current laws and regulations may not be ready for neobanks.
-If there’s a problem with apps, new services, or non-regulated service providers, who takes the blame?
+The current laws and regulations may not be ready for neobanks.
+If there’s a problem with the app or its function, new services, or non-regulated service providers there is some confusion on who will be responsible for the blame and resolving the issue.
 In some cases, you (as a consumer) may not have any legal recourse or well-defined processes to follow.

-- No branch locations: Some people like bank branches, and you can definitely get a lot done in person.
+Some people like bank branches and you can definitely get a lot done in person.
 That said, it’s becoming increasingly easier to do everything online.
 Plus, some neobanks allow you to deposit cash at retail stores and use a vast network of ATMs at no charge.